 - The Art and Science of Making Stone Tools.
 Specifically - the process of precisely applying one of several possible reduction techniques to a lithic material in order to produce a desired outcome.
 The application of and choice of reduction technique is based upon an intimate knowledge of the materials breakage patterns (like conchoidal fracturing) acquired through training and/or experience.
 The most recognized desired outcome of flintknapping is the production of stone arrowheads.

 Back to Top

 - Hammerstones can be of a wide variety of materials and sizes.
 Hard Hammerstones are quartizite and other dense stones.
 These are generally used for reduction of denser materials such as fine-grained basalt or cherts and for large scale quarry reduction of other materials.
-Soft Hamemrstones are sandstone and other less dense stones.
+Soft Hamemrstones are sandstone or andesite and other less dense stones.
 These are used for reduction of materials such as obsidian which are much more conchoidal fracturing sensitive.
-Different sizes and weights are desired of either of these types of hammerstones since getting the right hammerstone for the right type of material can sometimes make all the difference.
+Different sizes and weights are desired of either of these types of hammerstones since getting the right hammerstone for the right type of material and the right stage of reduction can sometimes make all the difference.

 - Palm Guard

 - The Palm Leather Guard is a small piece of leather, sometimes with a thumb hole and other times can be a folded over larger piece of leather, placed in the hand to protect the palm.